cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/advanced-workflows/isolate-application.md

 ## Example Access policies

 The following two Access policies work together to require Browser Isolation for a subset of users.
 Policy 1 allows employees who are using the Cloudflare WARP client to access the application directly; their traffic already goes through our Secure Web Gateway for inspection.
-Users who do not match Policy 1, such as employees and contractors on an unmanaged device, are required to access the application through an isolated browser.
+Users who do not match Policy 1, such as employees and contractors on unmanaged devices, are required to access the application through an isolated browser.

 - **Policy 1: Allow employees**